Dope Don't Sell Itself

 Dope Don't Sell Itself is the seventh studio album by American rapper 2 Chainz.
-It was released through T.R.U. and Def Jam Recordings on February 4, 2022.
+It was released through Gamebread, T.R.U., and Def Jam Recordings on February 4, 2022.
 The album features guest appearances from Moneybagg Yo, BeatKing, Lil Baby, Roddy Ricch, 42 Dugg, YoungBoy Never Broke Again, Lil Durk, Sleepy Rose, Swae Lee, Stove God Cooks, Symba, Major Myjah, and Jacquees.

 Background and promotion

 On July 17, 2021, 2 Chainz took to social media to announce that his next project would serve as his last trap album.
 He revealed the release date on January 21, 2022.
 He then revealed the cover art through social media on January 25, 2022.
 The tracklist was revealed through the CD pre-order on his website two days later, on January 27, 2022.
 2 Chainz explained that the cover art of the album refers to his "first bank account".

 Singles

 The album's lead single, "Million Dollars Worth of Game", which features American rapper 42 Dugg, was released on January 7, 2022.
 The second single, "Pop Music", which features American rappers Moneybagg Yo and BeatKing, was released on January 21, 2022.